vraminthegreen/swarm/README.md

 # Swarm Simulation

 This repository contains a simple Python program that simulates two swarms of ants competing over flags.
 Red ants are controlled by the player while blue ants follow an AI-controlled flag.
-When a swarm member spots an enemy within range it will attack instead of moving.
+When a swarm member spots an enemy within range it will attack while still moving at a reduced speed (0.3).
 Attacks have a small chance to remove the target, introducing a basic combat element.

 ## Requirements